-On August 30, 2021, our common stock and public warrants began trading on the Nasdaq Stock Exchange under the symbols "CIFR" and "CIFRW," respectively.
-Prior to that time, GWAC's ordinary shares and public warrants were listed on the Nasdaq under the symbols "GWAC" and "GWACW," respectively.
+Our common stock and Public Warrants are currently listed on the Nasdaq under the symbols "CIFR" and "CIFRW," respectively.
+Prior to the Closing, GWAC's ordinary shares and public warrants were listed on the Nasdaq under the symbols "GWAC" and "GWACW," respectively.